Updated January 16, 2019

 These increases mean that fewer taxpayers will have to itemize.

 TIP: If you have large deductions such as medical, charitable contributions, real estate taxes then you may go over the standard deduction and can itemize.

-2. Increased child tax credit goes from $1,000 to $2,000 per child.
+2. The increased child tax credit goes from $1,000 to $2,000 per child.
 Families with children under 17 will benefit.
 There’s also a $500 nonrefundable credit for qualifying dependents other than qualifying children (For example a taxpayer’s 17-year-old child or elderly parent.)

 3. If you have income from a (self-employed business, LLC or S Corporations) there’s a new 20% deduction from income.
-There are limitations and thresholds but this will help small business save taxes.
+There are limitations and thresholds but this will help small businesses save taxes.

 4. A few deductions are gone in 2018 through 2025:

 - Moving expenses no longer allowed except those in the military.